guylepage3/m3/README.md

 2. Click the "**eye**" icon.
 This will open a preview.
 3. Then click "**Open with Sketch**" in the top right corner of the preview window.

-Meta is currently an extension of the [Bootstrap](https://getbootstrap.com/) framework.
-An easy to use Sass file that gets compiled with [Bootstrap Theming](https://getbootstrap.com/docs/4.1/getting-started/theming/).
-Blockchain componentry and other compatibility coming soon.

 ```text
 @universelabs/meta/
 └── scss/